Curry Leaves Stalk(s)

 Fresh dark green colour leaves without any bruising.
 There should also be no browning on the leaves.

 Strip the curry leaves from the stem.
 Rinse and dry them thoroughly using a kitchen towel.
-Store them in an airtight container to be kept in the refrigerator for up to a month.
+Keep them in an airtight container and store in the refrigerator for up to a month.
 Freezing the curry leaves helps to make them last longer.
 When using a ziplock bag to keep the curry leaves before freezing them, leave a small opening to allow a straw in.
 Carefully remove the air from the ziplock bag through the straw.
 This will help to retain the colour and flavour of the curry leaves without bruising them.

-Rinse curry leaves before using.
-Then, remove the leaves from the stem when cooking.
+1. Rinse curry leaves and remove them from the stem when cooking.
 To do so, hold a sprig of curry leaves using one hand and carefully strip the leaves from the stem with the other.